credibil/docs/src/overview.md

 ### Reliable Data

-The need for reliable, permissioned AI data sources has been a contentious issue from the outset, with ongoing debates about data origin, rights, and usage.
+The need for reliable, permissioned AI data sources is a contentious issue, with ongoing debates about data origin, rights, and usage.

-The application of DWNs and DIDs at the data source level offers a solution:
+The application of **DWNs** and **DIDs** at the data source level offers a solution:

 1. Provenance: DIDs can prove the origin of data, ensuring its authenticity.
 2. Rights management: Smart contracts associated with DIDs can encode usage rights and